Way back in history:

 July1960 BSCDA newsletter, and among its news items was this:

-January 2010: Russ Thomas brings more treasure from the chest: here is a promotional booklet printed and distributed by the Hughes brothers in 1950 to publicize midget racing.
-More below: Two inside pages.
-Two more pages Fold-out map with advertisers.
+January 2010: Russ Thomas brings more treasure from the chest: here is a promotional booklet distributed by the Hughes brothers in 1950 to publicize midget racing.
+More below:

 February 2010: More